 Losing power to your house or business can be more than inconvenient.
-Losing power to your refrigerator and freezer can cost you hundreds in lost food.
+Losing power to your refrigerator and freezer can cost you hundreds of lost food.
 A blackout that cuts power to your air conditioner or heater during extremely hot or cold weather can be hazardous to the health of your family, pets, staff, or clients.

-Some homes and businesses house medical equipment and computer programs that are dependent on continuous power supply.
+Some homes and businesses house medical equipment and computer programs that are dependent on the continuous power supply.
 For these homes and businesses, a loss of power can be devastating.
 Can you afford to be without power?

 A standby generator is a stationary fuel-powered engine that provides emergency power to your essential appliances–such as your refrigerator and lights–during a power outage.